vineet140502/EmployeeAttrition/README.md

 The competition aimed to predict the probability that an employee will resign from the company based on his previous data at work.

 ## Requirements
-The following packages must be installed:
+The following packages must be installed with Python3 already installed:

 * Numpy
 * Pandas